Create a Website Account - Manage notification subscriptions, save form progress and more.

 Cayuga Lake is the source of public drinking water for the Wells College water treatment facility.
 Residents from the Village of Aurora obtain their drinking water from Wells College’s water treatment facility.

-The City of Auburn, the Town of Owasco, Wells College, and the Cayuga County Health Department are monitoring the public drinking water for the presence of toxins associated with harmful algal blooms.
-Samples of the public drinking water are collected and sent to a certified laboratory on a regular basis during the harmful algal bloom season to determine if toxins are present
+The City of Auburn, the Town of Owasco, Wells College, and the Cayuga County Health Department are monitoring the public drinking water for the presence of toxins associated with Harmful Algal Blooms.
+Samples of the public drinking water are collected and sent to a certified laboratory when HABs are noted to determine if toxins are present.

-Gastroenteritis, which may include diarrhea, vomiting, and abdominal pain, and liver and kidney damage, has been reported in humans following short-term exposure to toxins associated with harmful algal blooms in drinking water.
+Gastroenteritis, which may include diarrhea, vomiting, nausea, abdominal pain, and/or liver and kidney damage, has been reported in humans following short-term exposure to toxins associated with Harmful Algal Blooms in drinking water.
 However, more research is needed to fully understand the health effects.

-If the toxins in the public drinking water exceed the levels that are considered safe for preschool age children or adults, you may still use the water to:
+If the toxins in the public drinking water exceed the levels that are considered safe for children and/or adults, you may still use the water to:

-Never drink untreated surface water (water that is drawn from the lake, at any depth), whether or not harmful algal blooms are present.
-Even if the water is treated by in-home treatment units, avoid drinking water drawn directly from the lake or using the water for:
+Never drink untreated surface water (water that is drawn from the lake, at any depth), whether Harmful Algal Blooms are present or not.
+Even if the water is treated by in-home treatment units, avoid using the water for:

-To be prepared for a “Do Not Drink” order, residents should store one gallon of water per day for each person and pet in your household.
+To be prepared for a “DO NOT DRINK” order, residents should store one gallon of water per day for each person and pet in your household.
 You should plan on storing three days’ worth of water.
 Bottled water should be stored in a cool location away from direct sunlight.
-Here is an informational flyer about how much water you should store.

 You should purchase bottled water that is certified by New York State Department of Health.
 This certification will be printed on the label of each bottle.
-The FDA considers bottled water to have an indefinite shelf life if it’s produced in accordance with regulations and remains unopened.
+The FDA considers bottled water to have an indefinite shelf life if it is produced in accordance with regulations and remains sealed and unopened.
 Therefore, expiration dates on bottles are voluntary and may reflect concerns for taste and odor rather than safety.

 If you bottle up public drinking water from your faucet prior to toxins being identified in the public drinking water, use only clean, food-grade plastic or glass containers that seal tightly and replace the supply every six months.

-Allergic reactions or breathing difficulties may also occur after drinking water with elevated levels of toxins associated with harmful algal blooms.
+Symptoms may occur after drinking water with elevated levels of toxins associated with Harmful Algal Blooms, such as:

 These symptoms are very similar to symptoms from other gastrointestinal illnesses or allergic reactions.
 Stop drinking the water and seek medical attention if you or your family experience these symptoms.

 Discolored water, often with a paint-like appearance, with or without floating scum or mats may be evidence of a Harmful Algal Bloom.
-Pictures of Harmful Algal Blooms are available for examination.
+Pictures of Harmful Algal Blooms can be found here: http://www.dec.ny.gov/chemical/81962.html

 It is hard to tell a Harmful Algal Bloom from other non-harmful algae blooms.
-Therefore the Cayuga County Health Department recommends that you avoid wading, swimming, boating, and fishing in waterbodies that are discolored or has scum or floating mats present.
+Therefore, the Cayuga County Health Department recommends that you avoid wading, swimming, boating, and fishing in bodies of water that are discolored or have scum or floating mats present.

-Please note: not all blooms are reported to the NYSDEC.
-If a waterbody is not listed, it does not mean that it currently does not have a bloom or did not have a bloom in the past.
-It is best to avoid swimming, boating, fishing or other recreation if the water body you are interested in has discolored water or has scum or floating mats present.
+***Please note: not all blooms are reported to the NYSDEC.
+If a body of water is not listed, it does not mean that it currently does not have a bloom or did not have a bloom in the past.
+It is best to avoid swimming, boating, fishing or other recreating if the body of water you are interested in has discolored water or has scum or floating mats present.

 Harmful Algal Blooms tend to occur during sunny days and warmer water temperatures.
-The prevalence of these weather conditions may be related to climate change.
+The prevalence of these weather conditions may be related to climate change and global warming effects.
 Harmful Algal Blooms occur in waters that are high in nutrients (phosphorus and/or nitrogen).
 Nutrients come from many sources including agriculture, failing septic systems, and storm water runoff.
-To reduce the occurrence of Harmful Algal Blooms it is important to reduce all sources of nutrients.
+To reduce the occurrence of Harmful Algal Blooms, it is important to reduce all sources of nutrients seeping into a body of water.

 The Cayuga County Health Department would issue a press release that would be sent to local media outlets including newspapers, TV stations, and radio stations.
-This press release would be posted on the Health Department Website and also posted on the Cayuga County Health Department Facebook page.
-We encourage you to like our Facebook page so our updated posting will appear in your newsfeed.
+This press release would also be posted on our website: www.cayugacounty.us/health as well as posted on the Cayuga County Health Department Facebook page and Instagram account.
+We encourage you to like our Facebook page and follow our Instagram account so our updated posting will appear in your newsfeed.

-If a DO NOT DRINK ORDER is issued we will utilize the Cayuga County Reverse 911 system.
-Landlines are already registered with the Reverse 911 alert system, but if you would like the alerts sent to your cell phone or email address you must register at: Hyper-Reach
+If a DO NOT DRINK ORDER is issued, we will utilize the Cayuga County Hyper Reach system.
+Landlines are already registered with the Hyper Reach alert system, but if you would like the alerts sent to your cellphone or email address, you must register at: http://hyper-reach.com/cayugasignup.html

 Hospitals and healthcare facilities are required by the New York State Department of Health to have emergency plans in place that address a loss of potable water.

-Schools and Businesses: We encourage all schools and businesses to prepare an emergency plan on how they will continue to remain open in the event that a Do Not Drink Order is issued by the Health Department.
-The Cayuga County Health Department will advise the schools on what they can do to keep their cafeterias open during a Do Not Drink event.
+Schools & Businesses: We encourage all schools and businesses to prepare an emergency plan on how they will continue to remain open in the event that a “DO NOT DRINK” Order is issued by the Health Department.
+The Cayuga County Health Department will advise the schools on what they can do to keep their cafeterias open during a “DO NOT DRINK” event.

 Lead is a heavy metal used in many materials and products before the risk to young children was known.
 Certain products such as paints used in older houses before 1978, lead solder used in plumbing, and leaded gasoline were used before their harmful health effects were recognized.
 Although laws now prevent lead from being used in many products, there can still be lead hazards in and around many homes.
 Lead can get into the air, water, food, soil, and even dust and then can be breathed or swallowed leading to serious health problems, especially for young children.